THE RIDE TO FIGHT MS | SUNDAY 11 JUNE | 10KM | 25KM | 50KM | 100KM | 130KM

 If you would like to create a team payment code, please contact events@msqld.org.au or call 1300 090 923, and we will assist you in setting up a unique Team promo Code.

-We will not be taking registrations on the day (Sunday 11 June, 2023).
+We will not be taking registrations on event day - Sunday 15 June, 2025

 There is a capacity limit to the number of riders we are able to register as part of the MS Brissie to the Bay bike ride, for safety and participant experience reasons.
-Therefore, we encourage riders to register early, in order to secure your spot at the start line!
+Therefore, we encourage riders wishing to participate, to register early, in order to secure a spot at the start line!

 Can I request a refund?